wssuzb/ArXiv-astro-ph/2021/WFST-AGN.md

 **Find that current accretion disk sizes estimated from JAVELIN and PyCS are underestimated by ∼ 30%** and that unbiased measurement are only obtained with methods that properly take the skewed transfer functions into account, as the CREAM code does.
+>Give the result: **CREAM can measure disk sizes with a rms error below 10%, even for a cadence of 5 days and with data loss.
+A cadence better than 2 days even achieves errors below the 5% level.**
 >>**Pay attention to the lightcurve y-axis in Fig 2, there may be some wrong with photometric noise errorbar.**

 ---